-Jumpstart 2 G.I.V.E. is a partnership between the offices of Civic Engagement and Volunteerism and New Student and Family Programs.
+Jumpstart is a partnership between the offices of Civic Engagement and Volunteerism and New Student and Family Programs.
 It is part of the Prowl activities planned for freshmen and transfer students on the Saturday during move in weekend in August each year.
 This event is important not only because we are welcoming new students to campus, but also because we are showing them how our campus community values giving back and volunteering.

-Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
-Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
-Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.
+New Panthers choose between 15 service opportunities in Charleston, the surrounding area or right here on campus.
+Projects range from fundraisers to work for local non-profit organizations to "community aid" trips to nearby towns.
+Opportunities can involve interacting with local youth as well as work to benefit seniors, veterans or making fleece blankets for local at risk youth.

 Make a Difference Day

 Join the action each fall (in conjunction with EIU Family Weekend), for the annual Make a Difference Day, the nation’s largest day of community service.
-On Make a Difference Day, we will be a part of millions of volunteers will unite to improve the lives of others in their communities.
+On Make a Difference Day, we will be a part of millions of volunteers will uniting to improve the lives of others in their communities.
 Here in Charleston, we welcome our EIU students AND any family or friends visiting for Family weekend to participate in an on campus indirect service project, or an off campus direct service project.
 Details will be available beginning in September.

 Each November, Civic Engagement and Volunteerism hosts our Hunger Action Month.
 We host activities nearly daily during the month.
 Our goal each year is to educate our campus community regarding local poverty issues and challenges our neighbors are facing.
 We also want to inspire action to help our community through related service opportunities, through food drives, by fundraising for local food pantries, and awareness of local resources.